-The second scenario is A City Gone Mad.
+The next scenario is 1A: A City Gone Mad.
 The villain here, Verik Vancaskerkin, doesn’t actually know about the dastardly deeds of the thugs working for him, so if you manage to find the Evidence or talk him into surrendering, you get a bonus ally and blessing for your trouble.
 Which is great.
 Apparently it’s news to Verik that people calling themselves “The Cow Hammer Boys” and operating out of a shop called “All The World’s Meat” at the address “22 Stirge Street” were up to no good, where “no good” is selling people meat.
 No, not selling people meat—selling people meat.
 Cannibalism.
 (I’m not sure how that term works if you’re an elf eating a dwarf, though.)
 When I ran the RPG and the PCs reported what they found to Verik, I assumed the proper reaction to “Sir, the men have been moonlighting as assassins who turn people into ribeyes.
 Also, how was dinner last night?” would be shocked bewilderment followed by vomiting.

 I’d recommend the Perils wildcard Deadly here.
 I also like adding a location (Alley for 6 characters).
 After that, I’d use any of Wearisome, Impoverished, or Hostile, especially if you didn’t use them in Haunted Fortunes.

-The Ambassador’s Secret is an example of the ‘Solve the Mystery’ style scenario, where you get free examinations that let you move cards around between locations while you try to deal with Trigger barriers.
+The next scenario is an example of the ‘Solve the Mystery’ style scenario, where you get free examinations that let you move cards around between locations while you try to deal with Trigger barriers.
 I made the first test scenario of this type for Season of the Righteous 3, based on a concept I’d intended for this very path.
 I got to experiment with the format a bunch more in other seasons, especially Season of the Plundered Tombs.
 This scenario also led to my favorite testing anecdote ever: After the monster Giant Fly was shuffled randomly into the location Spider Nest, the tester commented “Either a bad idea for the fly, or it's off to get revenge for its kind,” to which another tester asked “Well, how big are the spiders?”
 I supplied the above picture, and got a prompt response of “Bad idea then.”

 The Perils wildcard Ablaze, dealing Poison damage instead of Fire, is a very thematic (albeit painful) option for this scenario.
 To increase the difficulty, consider shortening the first scenario power to just “At the end of your turn, you may examine the top card of your location,” or changing the final phrase to “then put that card on top of a random location.”
 Requiring an additional Evidence (by removing the “or equal to” from the second scenario power) is also a solid option.

-The Dead Warrens can easily be the toughest scenario in the adventure.
+Scenario 1C: The Dead Warrens can easily be the toughest scenario in the adventure.
 This is true for thematic reasons and also because it was originally the final scenario of the adventure.
 For story and pacing reasons, we wanted to keep the chase after Trinia and the execution together.

 The Perils wildcard Confusing is a perfectly thematic choice for this Derro-filled scenario.
 I also like the Onslaughts wildcard Monstrous, but I’d require that all of the monsters have the Undead trait (you’ll need to find them before building locations).
 If you’re playing on Legendary and haven’t increased # to 2, this scenario could really use it since level 2 has a bunch of Undead.

-Kingkiller is one of several ways we’ve run “chase” scenarios.
+Scenario 1D: Kingkiller is one of several ways we’ve run “chase” scenarios.
 In the RPG, you often make choices about which way to go, such as “leaping between rooftops” or “balancing on the plank that leads across” that let you use different skills and mix up the difficulty of options.
 The location Rooftop’s power to choose between two barriers whenever you encounter a barrier is entirely inspired by this mechanic.
 This scenario can be pretty quick and easy, which might feel nice for anyone who had a tough time with the previous scenario.